dgnball/danielball.com/notes/ai_glossary.md

 All that endless power is democratically available to everyone and has been for the last two years.
 I feel like this is fundamentally why AI has been hyped up so much recently.

-Relevant examples listed below are grouped by whether they are proprietary or open source (hosted on [Hugging Face](#hugging-face)).
+Relevant examples listed below are grouped by whether they are proprietary or open (hosted on [Hugging Face](#hugging-face)).
 Each model is generally a family of models, and in each instance, I am referring to the latest or biggest unless specified otherwise.

 All the models listed below are examples of **foundation models**.
 Foundation models are generally fine-tuned (turned into a **fine-tuned model**) before they can be used for applications like chatting or language translation.
 Without fine-tuning, models can be less useful and potentially dangerous.

-### Proprietary
+### Proprietary Models

 | Model  | Description                                                                                                          | Size (in parameters)                                    |
 |--------|----------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|